 Nutrient Rich 10-0-2 Formula: The Old Farmer's Almanac Lawn Food is certified to contain 10% Nitrogen for turf growth and color; 0% Phosphates to ensure compliance with local and regional environmental regulations; and 2% Potassium for strong roots.

-No Re-Entry Restrictions: This product is designed to be good for plants and safe for use around people and pets.
-Unlike manure based products or products with harsh chemicals, lawns fertilized with The Old Farmer's Almanac Lawn Food are safe to walk on immediately after application.
+No Re-Entry Restrictions: This product is designed to be good for plants and convenient too.
+Unlike manure based products or products with harsh chemicals or smelly bio-solids, lawns fertilized with The Old Farmer's Almanac Lawn Food are safe to walk or play on immediately after application.

-Choose the Right Day: For best results apply this product on a calm day when no heavy rains are expected; and daytime temperatures have risen above 45º F on a consistent basis.
+Choose the Right Day: For best results apply this product on a calm day when no heavy rains are expected; and daytime temperatures have risen above 45° F on a consistent basis.

 Set Your Spreader: Set your drop or rotary spreader to deliver fertilizer at a rate of 4-8 lbs. per 1,000 sq. ft. of lawn.
 Individual spreader settings will vary; but common settings are listed below.
 (Refer to your spreader’s instructions for additional information.)